-The Group's financial instruments comprise trade and other receivables, amount due from a joint venture, bank balances and cash, bank borrowings, trade and other payables and lease liabilities.
+The Group's financial instruments comprise trade and other receivables, bank balances and cash, bank borrowings, trade and other payables and lease liabilities.
 The Group has not used any derivatives and other instruments for hedging purposes.

 The main risks arising from the Group's financial instruments are foreign exchange risk, fuel price risk, liquidity risk, interest rate risk and credit risk.
 The Group adopts conservative strategies on its risk management and seeks to limit the Group's exposure to these risks to a minimum.
 The board of directors reviews and agrees policies for managing each of these risks.